phrawzty/m8ball/README.md

 This is a simple abstraction layer for reading and writing keys from an S3 bucket.
 It extends `get` and `set` methods; in the latter case, note the `clobber` option above.

 ## PretendBackend
-This can be used in the place of a "real" key/value backend.
+This can be used in the place of a "real" key/value backend (useful for off-line development).
 It accepts a JSON file as input (instantiation), and extends `get` and `set` methods just like a real k/v store.
 It does not write to disk.

 ## AuthBall
-Since we don't know what actual authentication mechanism(s) we're going to use, this is a primitive class that could - in principle - be used to abstract different auth possibilities.
-I'm not sure if this is something we need or want (yet).
+There are a number of potential options for authentication.
+This class aims to act as an abstraction layer to those options.
+Currently the only implemented mechanism is a simple API key.
+I'd like to add a PKI mechanism down the line as well.